 There are certain measurements for lasting allowance that you need to add in a specific place on your pattern.

-That is it for my Best tips for 2017, it is something that you can start using today in your shoemaking work, it will make your work easier, faster and will give you better results.
+That is it for my Best tips for 2017 and there are much more shoemaking tricks that you can find in this article: "How to make shoes-Best Free Shoe Making Tips And Tutorials For Beginners".
+It is something that you can start using today in your shoemaking work, it will make your work easier, faster and will give you better results.

 If you already using any of these techniques or anything similar, please leave a comment right here.